Volume Sizing and Count

 esxcli storage core device list –d <naa.xxxxx> Device Max Queue Depth: 96 No of outstanding IOs with competing worlds: 64

-BEST PRACTICE: Leave queue depth limits at the default.
+BEST PRACTICE: Do not modify queue depth limits, leave them at their default.
 Only raise them when performance requirements dictate it and Pure Storage Support or VMware Support provide appropriate guidance.

 Dynamic Queue Throttling

-The Pure Storage FlashArray does not advertise a queue full condition for a volume.
-Since every volume can use the full performance and queue of the FlashArray, this limit is impractically high and this sense code essentially will never be issued.
-Therefore, there is no reason to set or alter these values for Pure Storage FlashArray volumes because QUEUE FULL will never occur.
+The Pure Storage FlashArray does not advertise a QUEUE FULL condition for a volume.
+Since every volume can use the full performance and queue of the FlashArray, this limit is unrealistically high and this sense code will likely never be issued.
+Therefore, there is no reason to set or alter these values for Pure Storage FlashArray volumes because QUEUE FULL should rarely (or never) occur.

 Storage I/O Control

-VMware vCenter offers a feature called Storage I/O Control (SIOC) that will throttle selected virtual machines when a certain average datastore latency has been reached or when a certain percentage of peak throughput has been hit.
+VMware vCenter offers a feature called Storage I/O Control (SIOC) that will throttle selected virtual machines when a certain average latency has been reached or when a certain percentage of peak throughput has been hit on a given datastore.
 ESXi throttles virtual machines by artificially reducing the number of slots that are available to it in the device queue depth limit.

 Pure Storage fully supports enabling this technology on datastores residing on the FlashArray.
 That being said, it may not be particularly useful for a few reasons.